Overview of EU Contract Types

 Moving Between Contract Types

-- Contract agent → temporary agent.
+- Contract agent to temporary agent.
 Possible by applying to a TA vacancy on equal footing with external candidates.
 Time served as a CA can be recognised for entry step under Article 32 of the Staff Regulations.

 For step-by-step guidance on the selection procedures themselves, see our EPSO competitions guide and the CAST Permanent guide.